mrparkers/terraform-provider-keycloak/docs/resources/keycloak_openid_client.md

 wildcards in the form of an asterisk can be used here.
 This attribute must be set if either `standard_flow_enabled` or `implicit_flow_enabled` is set to `true`.
 - `web_origins` - (Optional) A list of allowed CORS origins. `+` can be used to permit all valid redirect URIs, and `*` can be used to permit all origins.
+- `pkce_code_challenge_method` - (Optional) The challenge method to use for Proof Key for Code Exchange.
+Can be either `plain` or `S256`.

+### Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+- `service_account_user_id` - When service accounts are enabled for this client, this attribute is the unique ID for the Keycloak user that represents this service account.

 ### Import